alexjau/uqsa/README.md

 The UQ folder contains R scripts to run the uncertainty quantification method (ABC-MCMC with copulas).
 The packages ks, VineCopula, MASS, and R.utils are required.
 The main script to run is called runABCMCMC-Phenotype123.R.

+Th SA folder is currently being updated and will contain MATLAB scripts to run global sensitivity analysis and to perform entropy calculations.